appvia/terraform-aws-wayfinder/modules/cloudaccess/README.md

 | <a name="output_cluster_manager_role_arn"></a> [cluster\_manager\_role\_arn](#output\_cluster\_manager\_role\_arn) | ARN of Cluster Manager IAM role to use as spec.permissions[].awsRole on the ClusterManager permission of your cloud access config |
 | <a name="output_dns_zone_manager_role_arn"></a> [dns\_zone\_manager\_role\_arn](#output\_dns\_zone\_manager\_role\_arn) | ARN of DNS Zone Manager IAM role to use as spec.permissions[].awsRole on the DNSZoneManager permission of your cloud access config |
 | <a name="output_network_manager_role_arn"></a> [network\_manager\_role\_arn](#output\_network\_manager\_role\_arn) | ARN of Network Manager IAM role to use as spec.permissions[].awsRole on the NetworkManager permission of your cloud access config |

+## Updating Docs

+The `terraform-docs` utility is used to generate this README.
+Follow the below steps to update:
+1. Make changes to the `.terraform-docs.yml` file
+2. Fetch the `terraform-docs` binary (https://terraform-docs.io/user-guide/installation/)
+3. Run `terraform-docs markdown table --output-file ${PWD}/README.md --output-mode inject .`
 <!-- END_TF_DOCS -->